Best Cleansers & Facial Oils 2026: Expert Picks

 Double cleansing is the foundation of Korean and Japanese skincare routines, and it solves a genuine problem: water-based cleansers cannot fully dissolve oil-based impurities like sunscreen, sebum, and long-wear makeup.
 Step one uses an oil-based cleanser (like ELEMIS's balm) to dissolve oil-soluble debris.
 Step two uses a gentle water-based cleanser to remove any remaining residue and address water-soluble impurities.

-The result is skin that is genuinely clean — not stripped, not tight, not squeaky.
+The result is skin that is thoroughly clean — not stripped, not tight, not squeaky.
 When skin is properly cleansed, every product that follows (serum, moisturizer, treatment) absorbs more effectively because it is not competing with a layer of leftover sunscreen or oxidized sebum.
 A 60-second investment in proper cleansing amplifies the performance of your entire routine.

 Not everyone needs to double cleanse every day.
 If you skip sunscreen and makeup on a weekend at home, a single gentle cleanser is sufficient.
 But on any day you wore SPF 30 or higher — and you should be wearing it daily — the first oil-based cleansing step makes a measurable difference in how clean your skin actually gets.